The "magic box," where customers can monogram and customize their boots, finds a home in the center of the Aspen store. (Photo by Tyler Wilkinson-Ray)

 Mini Crosby boots on display for little skiers.
 (Photo by Tyler Wilkinson-Ray)

-Miron Crosby's second-ever outpost in Aspen, Colorado.
-(Photo by Tyler Wilkinson-Ray)
+Miron Crosby's second outpost which opened in Aspen in 2021 (Photo by Tyler Wilkinson-Ray)

 West Texas is beautifully represented in the dressing rooms.
 (Photo by Tyler Wilkinson-Ray)